-Freedom, a registered broker-dealer with the SEC, offers discount services to a small number of individual investors throughout the United States.
+Freedom, a registered broker-dealer with the SEC, offers discount services on a limited basis to a small number of individual investors throughout the United States.
 The Company is a wholly-owned subsidiary of Oppenheimer & Co.
-Inc and a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
+Inc. and a member of FINRA.